desk with documents

 Understanding Marijuana DUI Charges in Virginia

-Driving under the influence of marijuana in Virginia is classified as Driving Under the Influence of Drugs (DUID) under Virginia Code 18.2-266.
+Driving under the influence of marijuana in Virginia (DUI for weed) is classified as Driving Under the Influence of Drugs (DUID) under Virginia Code 18.2-266.
 This law prohibits operating a motor vehicle while impaired by any narcotic drug, including marijuana, to a degree that affects safe driving.

 Unlike alcohol, the state doesn’t have a specific THC blood concentration threshold to establish impairment for marijuana.
 Instead, prosecutors must prove impairment through evidence like driving behavior, field sobriety tests, and blood test results showing active THC.
 Drivers in Virginia are subject to implied consent laws, meaning they must submit to a blood test if arrested for suspected DUID within three hours of the offense.
 Refusing a blood test results in a one-year license suspension for a first offense.